 Empathic Survival Guide

 Being aware of my perspective is my number one empathic survival skill.

 When you get used to this technique, it’s like someone took 100 bricks off of your chest and you can breathe again.
 In nutshell, it goes like this:

 You aren’t here to save everyone from their pain.

 A simple concept?
-Yes Easy to implement?
-Eh, no. It takes some practice.
+Yes!
+Easy to implement?
+Yes, with a little practice.